 As a minimum, you should:

-- remove all belongings and rubbish – anything left in the property after you have left will be disposed of and you will incur a charge
+- remove all belongings and rubbish – anything left in the property after you have left will be disposed of and you will be charged

-- sort your rubbish and put it in the correct recycling facility in the bin store
+- sort your rubbish and put it in the correct recycling bin in the main bin store

 - put unwanted electrical items in the designated area in the bin store